 To understand more about your results click the Learn More links in each individual test.

-Connecting your ESP to Litmus makes it fast and easy to start a Spam test.
-Simply select the draft email to test and Litmus will automatically use your ESP connection to get your email scanned across 25+ different deliverability tests and blacklists.
+Connecting your ESP to Litmus makes it fast and easy to start a Spam Test.
+Simply select the draft email to test and Litmus will automatically use your ESP connection to get your email scanned across 25+ different deliverability tests and blocklists.
 See this article for instructions.

 Can I re-test my email by sending it to the same list of addresses?